pretomksaha/Truck_tour_app/README.md

   ```sh
   npm run dev
   ```
-Or to run the backend and frontend separetely the following command need to use.
+Or to run the backend and frontend separately the following command need to use.
  * /backend location
   ```sh
   cd backend